The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Bikinis

-Bikini panties have a lower rise &narrower sides compared to briefs, & are also great for every day.
+Bikini panties have a lower rise & narrower sides compared to briefs and are also great for every day.
 I’ll be honest, I dont get where the name came from.
-I did do some digging but to no avail….anyone know?!
+I did some digging but to no avail….anyone know?!

 Boyshorts

-Is anyone else a fan of boyshorts?!
-Closely resembling boxer briefs, they are a great modern but modest choice.
+Boyshorts closely resemble boxer briefs, making them a great modern but modest choice.

 Thongs